-The International Labor Organization estimated that before the outbreak of coronavirus, first detected in Wuhan, China in late December and declared a pandemic on March 11 by the World Health Organization, an estimated 260 million people, or about 7.9 percent of all workers globally, had home-based jobs.
-About 147 million, or 56 percent, were women.
+The International Labor Organization estimated that before the outbreak of coronavirus, first detected in Wuhan, China in late December and declared a pandemic on March 11 by the World Health Organization, an estimated 260 million people, or about 7.9% of all workers globally, had home-based jobs.
+About 147 million, or 56%, were women.

-“When the 2020 numbers are finally tallied, it is expected that the number of home-based workers will far surpass the 2019 figures,” ILO said in a 279-page report.
-“In most countries for which data were available, home-based workers made up less than 10 percent of all employed persons; but in 13 countries, home-based workers accounted for more than 15 percent of the workforce.”
+"When the 2020 numbers are finally tallied, it is expected that the number of home-based workers will far surpass the 2019 figures," ILO said in a 279-page report.
+"In most countries for which data were available, home-based workers made up less than 10% of all employed persons; but in 13 countries, home-based workers accounted for more than 15% of the workforce."

 Many who routinely work from home are employed in areas such as telemarketing, electronic assembly, embroidery, handicrafts, processing insurance claims, copy editing and data annotation for AI, according to an ILO statement, which said the pandemic has exacerbated the need to extend greater workforce protections to hundreds of millions of people already paid less than office workers.

-ILO said, for example, that home-based workers on average earn 13 percent less than their office-based counterparts in the United Kingdom; 22 percent less in the United States; 25 percent less in South Africa; and 50 percent less in Argentina, India and Mexico.
+ILO said, for example, that home-based workers on average earn 13% less than their office-based counterparts in the United Kingdom; 22% less in the United States; 25% less in South Africa; and 50% less in Argentina, India and Mexico.

 Lack of 'comprehensive policy'

-The report said Asia-Pacific nations accounted for 166 million, or close to 65 percent, of all home-based workers.
+The report said Asia-Pacific nations accounted for 166 million, or close to 65%, of all home-based workers.
 Benefits of home-based jobs include greater flexibility towards work hours, no commute time and accessible conditions for people with disabilities.